Technavio Research: Medical Devices Market | COVID-19 Recovery Analysis, Drivers, Restraints, Opportunities and Threats | Technavio

-The medical devices market is poised to grow by USD 87.65 billion during 2020-2024 progressing at a CAGR of almost 4% during the forecast period.
+The medical devices market is poised to grow by 87.65 bn during 2020-2024 progressing at a CAGR of almost4% during the forecast period.
+Technavio suggests three forecast scenarios (optimistic, probable, and pessimistic) considering the impact of COVID-19.
+Download Free Sample Report on COVID-19 Recovery Analysis

 Technavio has announced its latest market research report titled Global Medical Devices Market 2020-2024 (Graphic: Business Wire)